Organisations and People

 |End of Semester HRM/OB exam||60|

 Teaching and Learning Strategy

-Guided reading, individual exercises, lecture preparation, working on coursework assignments
+Guided reading, individual exercises, lecture preparation, working on coursework assignments and exam preperation

 A weekly 3-hour interactive lecture involving student participation through activities and class discussion

 - Literacy - Proficiency in reading and writing through a variety of media